rhit-csse332/csse332-labs/README.md

 # csse332-labs
+j
-Start code for labs, homework, and activities for CSSE332 at Rose-Hulman
+Starter code for labs, homework, and activities for CSSE332 at Rose-Hulman